School Info, Enrollment & Policies

 Participating in the Berklee College of Music Commencement Ceremony

-Berklee Online Bachelor of Professional Studies degree students have the option of attending the Berklee College of Music Commencement Ceremony.
-Berklee has one ceremony that is held in Boston, Massachusetts once a year in May.
+Berklee Online Bachelor of Professional Studies and Bachelor of Arts degree students have the option of attending the Berklee College of Music Undergraduate Commencement Ceremony.
+This ceremony is held once a year in May in Boston, Massachusetts.
 Students interested in participating should indicate this on their Application for Graduation.

-In order to be eligible to walk in the Berklee College of Music Commencement Ceremony, BPS students must be within nine (9) credits of completing their degree requirements by the end of the spring semester.
+In order to be eligible to walk in the Berklee College of Music Commencement Ceremony, BPS and BA students must be within twelve (12) credits of completing their degree requirements by the end of the spring semester.
 Students are responsible for ensuring they will be within necessary credit range to participate and can lose eligibility to take part in Commencement should they not be in compliance with this policy.

 It is essential that students planning to walk in the ceremony submit the Application for Graduation by the December 1 deadline.
 Should a student submit their application late, they will need to wait until the following year to walk.